divio/divio-cloud-docs/how-to/interact-storage.rst

    :alt: 'Default storage DSN value'

-This value contains the details you will need to use with a file transfer client for access to the sorage bucket.
+This value contains the details you will need to use with a file transfer client for access to the storage bucket.

 .. _aws_example: